 If you like 2048, why not check out the game that "inspired" it, Threes!
-While Threes! and, 2048 aren't played in the same way, they are very similar when it comes to gameplay strategy.
-Our very own Simon Sage put together a killer guide on Threes! a while back and a lot of his tips apply to 2048 as well, so be sure to check it out!
+While Threes! and 2048 aren't played in the same way, they are very similar when it comes to gameplay strategy.
+We put together a killer guide on Threes! a while back and a lot of those tips apply to 2048 as well, so be sure to check it out!

 Do you have any tips?

-If you play 2048 regularly on your iPhone or iPad, what tips or tricks can you share?
-Be sure to let me know in the comments!
+If you play 2048 regularly on your iPhone or iPad, what tips or tricks can you share for the best 2048 strategy?
+Be sure to let us know in the comments!
 And if you want, let us know what your high score is so far!

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.